jonndoe/django-comments-xtd-sockpuppet/README.md

 #This is tutorial project of django-comments-xtd.
-Sockpuppet is added for testing purposes.
+Also django-sockpuppet is added to this project to check how it works.

 ### To run this project you have to set up python and nodejs virtual enviroments.